Top pass defence

 Pistol and needler

-I'll maybe use my trusty pistol to bring down a few Grunts and Jackals, or concentrate on bringing down an Elite if it looks like there's enough time before my shield starts taking a hefty dose of plasma.
-Alternatively I'll attempt to wreak havoc with a needler, which is a fine thing to have for taking care of Elites heading your way.
+Alternatively I'll attempt to wreak havoc with a needler, which is a fine thing for taking care of Elites heading your way.
 If you can stick your head out long enough to send out a good stream, you'll have the satisfaction of seeing or hearing an Elite go up in a spectacular pink bang as he runs straight into it.
 Highly recommended.
-In one set-up, I've got 5 or 6 Elites heading up the hill over a period of thirty seconds or so, and on a good day they all get blasted into pink clouds in a glorious spell of utter carnage and mayhem.
+Often there are five or six Elites heading up the hill over a period of thirty seconds or so, and on a good day they all get blasted into pink clouds in a glorious spell of utter carnage and mayhem.
 It doesn't get much better than that!

-When a bleeping shield forces you to stay under cover, that needn't keep you from dishing out more pain, as you can potentially lob a shallow grenade over the cover rock without being exposed.
+When a bleeping shield forces you back behind the cover rock, that needn't keep you from dishing out more pain, as you can potentially lob a shallow grenade over the rock without being exposed (except maybe for a moment at the top of a jump).
 I say potentially because rock geometry varies and it may or may not be suitable.
 Sometimes the rock has been chest high, other times it's towered above my head.
-If the masses are getting too close, you can buy a bit more recharging time by placing a grenade a short distance away from your cover, just off to the front right.
-Not too short mind; been there, done that!
-Or you could bounce a frag grenade off the cliffside, hopefully taking out the front few blips on your motion tracker.
+If I were creating a save specifically for this battle plan, I'd make sure the rock was suitably low.

 Retreat!